Multilingual LLMs Inherently Reward In-Language Time-Sensitive Semantic Alignment for Low-Resource Languages: Related Works

 \section{Related Works}

-In NLP, significant foundational efforts in temporal reasoning encompass the creation of TimeBank \cite{article}, TempEval \cite{verhagen-etal-2010-semeval}, and Time-stamped Language Models \cite{rajaby-faghihi-kordjamshidi-2021-time}, each contributing significantly to the understanding and processing temporal data.
+In NLP, significant foundational efforts in temporal reasoning encompass the creation of TimeBank \cite{article}, TempEval \cite{verhagen-etal-2010-semeval}, and Time–stamped Language Models \cite{rajaby-faghihi-kordjamshidi-2021-time}, each contributing significantly to the understanding and processing temporal data.
 Concurrently, the evolution of knowledge graphs (KGs) has accentuated the importance of temporal relations therein, catalyzing the emergence of Temporal Knowledge Graph Completion (TKGC) as a distinct area of study.
 This progression has given rise to noteworthy question-answering datasets predicated on TKG, including TEQUILA \cite{Jia_2018}, TimeQuestions \cite{Jia_2021}, and CronQuestions \cite{saxena-etal-2021-question}.
 The widespread use of language models in the public sphere further underscores the necessity for both temporal accuracy and consistency within generated responses.
-In response to this demand, several time-sensitive QA datasets, such as TEMPLAMA \cite{dhingra-etal-2022-time} and TEMPREASON \cite{tan2023benchmarkingimprovingtemporalreasoning}, have been introduced to assess and benchmark the temporal reasoning capabilities inherent in \llms.
+In response to this demand, several time–sensitive QA datasets, such as TEMPLAMA \cite{dhingra-etal-2022-time} and TEMPREASON \cite{tan2023benchmarkingimprovingtemporalreasoning}, have been introduced to assess and benchmark the temporal reasoning capabilities inherent in \llms.
 Among these, TEMPREASON stands out as a comprehensive benchmark for temporal reasoning, spanning a broad spectrum of temporal periods and incorporating three levels of temporal relations.
+Further, the TEMP-COFAC \cite{bajpai-etal-2024-temporally} has been introduced to assess the temporally consistent factuality.

 Furthermore, most \llms\ are trained on multilingual datasets \cite{wenzek-etal-2020-ccnet}, a practice that was once a rarity given the dominance of extensive English corpora \cite{Radford2019LanguageMA}.
 Despite this, \llms\ have proven their mettle in considerable languages.
 While there have been significant advancements in the multilingual capabilities of \llms\ \cite{lin-etal-2022-shot,qin2024multilinguallargelanguagemodel}, they still face significant challenges when dealing with low-resource languages \cite{cahyawijaya2024llmsfewshotincontextlowresource}, especially in task-specific contexts \cite{enis2024llmnmtadvancinglowresource}.
 To address this, innovative approaches such as prompting for generating intermediate English contexts \cite{huang2023languagescreatedequalllms}, cross-lingual prompting \cite{winata-etal-2021-language}, and Linguistically Diverse Prompting (LDP) \cite{nguyen2024democratizingllmslowresourcelanguages} have been introduced.
 In the cross-lingual prompting domain, specific developments like semantic label-based alignment \cite{tanwar2023multilingualllmsbettercrosslingual}, query-based alignment via translation semantic similarity \cite{cahyawijaya2024llmsfewshotincontextlowresource}, and a model-specific fine-tuned retriever \cite{lin2024xamplerlearningretrievecrosslingual} have further enhanced LLMs' capabilities.
 Yet, the exploration of temporal reasoning within low-resource languages remains scant, presenting a compelling area for further research.
 This study proposes to pioneer advancements in this under-explored domain.